What it’s Really Like Working for Apple

 Answer: Apple, arguably the most powerful and enduring company of all the mega-tech firms we just named.
 Apple has often been named the world’s most valuable brand, and it has a devoted following of customers.

-The ubiquitous company recently became the first publicly traded U.S. firm that’s worth $2 trillion.
-According to a company earnings report in January 2020, about 1.5 billion Apple products are now in use worldwide.
+The ubiquitous company recently became the first publicly traded U.S. firm that’s worth $2.5+ trillion.
+According to a company earnings report in February 2023, there are more than two billion Apple products are now in use worldwide.

 But what’s it like to work for Apple?
 Not many people know and for a good reason.
 Apple has developed a reputation for being very secretive about its work culture.
 Anonymous reports on websites like Quora provide a window into an incredibly intense, and sometimes bizarre, workplace.

 Like all the other big tech companies, you’ll be very well compensated if you work for Apple.
 But according to some ex-employees, you may also have to sacrifice a good work/life balance for a company that demands near-perfection.

 Empire Resume researched several reports and will let you know what it’s really like to work for Apple, one of the world’s most iconic companies.